microsoft/workshop-template/short-workshop/README.md

 *describe the milestones students will accomplish in the workshop* - These are sourced from the Learn headings

-*add a screenshot of the completed project*
+*optional: add a screenshot of the completed project*

 ![image of completed project](images/placeholder.png)